- How It Works

 Except for the 7 brood cows we purchased, all other cows have been born on the farm.
 Our plans are to raise the heifer calves as either cow replacements or finish them off on grass along with the steers, with ultimate harvesting for butchering.
 Our brood cows will continue to remain on the farm for as long as they are able to continue to calve.
 Once the cows are no longer able to calve, they will either be harvested for butchering or allowed to live out their life on the farm.

 We are a grass fed/finished beef operation.
 We believe in a regenerative farming approach and our goal is to eliminate all external inputs.
 We use shallow tillage sparingly and only organic seed.
 We do not use herbicides, insecticides or synthetic fertilizers.
-The only antibiotics used relate to specific health events encountered with the cows.

 The interaction and the building of a bond and/or trust with the animals is very challenging and rewarding.
 Much like us, each of the cows have their own personalities, but the trick is deciphering these personalities through observation and direct interaction, since they can't speak English.